julelang/manual/src/project/code-style.md

 ## Indentions

-The recommended indentation character for Jule is space.
-And the recommended indentation size is 4.
-So it is recommended to make your indents with 4 spaces.
+The recommended indentation character for Jule is tab.